Frequently Asked Questions (FAQ's)

 1. How is the consultation delivered?

-The consultation can be done in-person (Winnipeg only) or via Zoom (clients inside and outside Canada).
+The consultation can be done via Zoom video call (clients inside and outside Canada).

 2. What can I do to get ready for my consultation?